KLOL: KLOL goes Spanish

 In the fall of 2007, KLOL redesigned the station's entire look, changing the format to a more contemporary Latin pop sound under the direction of Clear Channel's Senior VP Alfredo Alonso.
 This design was made to better compete with other Spanish-language stations on the Houston radio dial.
 The name MEGA 101 was kept, while the logo was changed.
 The website was also redesigned.
+Dayna Steele began to learn Spanish while she prepared for a career in politics.

 CBS and Entercom acquisitions

 On December 15, 2008, Clear Channel and CBS Radio announced a multi-station swap: KLOL and co-owned 96.5 KHMX would go to CBS Radio, while CBS Radio-owned stations WQSR in Baltimore, KBKS-FM in Seattle, KLTH and KXJM in Portland, Oregon, and KQJK in Sacramento, California, would go to Clear Channel.
 The sale was approved on March 31, 2009, and was consummated on April 1.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the November 17.
+The merger was approved on November 9, and was consummated on the November 17.